Jason Labes, DVM

 Why Emergency Medicine?

-I have actually come back to ER after 5 years.
+I actually came back to ER 5 years after graduating.
 When I started school, my firm intention was to pursue an internship and then a specialty in critical care.
 That didn’t happen, and I ended up working in general practice.
 However, I never lost my interest in the spontaneity of emergency.
 I enjoy being a calm center and bringing order into a potentially chaotic situation.
 I love the puzzle of figuring out why things are happening (even if they turn out not being as awful as first suspected); and I am very gratified when I can calm a client and make them feel that whatever the outcome, they did everything to the best of their ability and made the best (and most informed) possible decisions.

-Dr. Labes joined VEG in April of 2019, and has been working at the South Brooklyn location.
+Dr. Labes joined VEG in April of 2019, and worked at the South Brooklyn location; before taking the position of Medical Director in our Newton, MA hospital.
 He has worked previously in general practice, emergency, and mixed animal practice; both in urban and suburban NYC, and also in rural Vermont.
 His particular interests are in diagnostic imaging, anaesthesia/analgesia, and exotics (in particular small fuzzy mammals and reptiles).
 He also loves dentistry, but doesn’t get to do very much in the emergency setting.

-Dr. Labes lives in Brooklyn with three cats (as they say on Facebook, “it’s complicated”) and a bearded dragon.
-Outside of work, major interests are cycling, flying, his piano, interesting new beers, and a very large science fiction/fantasy habit.
-He also travels regularly to Vermont, where his four year old daughter lives.
+Dr. Labes lives in Woodstock, VT with four cats (as they say on Facebook, “it’s complicated”) and his six year old daughter.
+Outside of work, major interests are reading, video games, cycling, flying, his piano, interesting new beers, and a very large science fiction/fantasy habit.

 Get to know me

 If I were a superhero, my superpower would be:

 What are you happiest doing when you’re not working?